 - It tells you how long your script will take to shoot.
 No, it does not become a magical timekeeper.
 However, each page of a script using a standard screenplay format averages out at about one minute of screen time.
 So you know how long you have until your next tea break while shooting.
 And if you even have enough writing for a feature-length film.

-- If you aren’t planning your own indie production in your backyard, then you might be considering pitching your script so you can sell it.
+- You might be considering pitching your script so you can sell it.
 If this is the case, using the right screenplay format is not an option, it’s a necessity.
 Much like a novel or stage play, scripts for film have their own structure and musicality that a professional who has seen thousands of them can spot in a heartbeat.
 They can also see one that has not properly been formatted just as easily.

-- When you are competing with many other screenwriters to get funding for your movie, you want the best chance you can get.
-Many get tossed in the trash.
+- You want the best chance to succeed.
+Many screenplays get tossed in the trash.
 But at least they likely took a look at the first couple of lines or even read the first page of their work.
 If it isn’t properly formatted, I guarantee they won’t even begin reading.

 It could be the most wonderful work of art ever created, and it would already be in the trash.
 This is because a lack of formatting implies negligence on the part of the writer.
 ‘If you can’t even format it right,’ they will think, ‘then what is the writing going to be like?’